merkle-open/webpack-concat-text-plugin/README.md

 # Concat Text Webpack Plugin

-The **ConcatTextPlugin** extracts and concatenates text files from a specified glob into a single, large file.
+The **ConcatTextPlugin** extracts and concatenates text files from a specified *glob* path into a single file.

 ## Tests